 We’re conditioned to believe buying in bulk saves money—and sometimes it does.
 But often buying more means we’ll spend more than planned, or that we’ll waste savings when throwing out 40 fish sticks no one ate.

-Also effective is pricing using seemingly random amounts—say “$328.46.”
-This makes it look like prices were carefully set so they are as low as possible.
+Customers also tend to snap up things priced at random amounts—say “$328.46.”
+This makes it look as if prices were carefully set to be as low as possible.

 Some sellers, especially those with pricey products, advertise discounts as nice round-dollar savings (“Save $100”), rather than as a percentage off.
 The idea is that you’ll more easily absorb the supposed deal.